Collections of residual waste material and site deposit

 CLICK HERE TO CONSULT THE MAP OF THE COLLECTION AREAS (PDF)

-Information regarding the collections of residual waste material and site deposit
+Information regarding the collections of waste materials and depot

 The following information is regarding the various types of waste collections carried out only on weekdays by the City (garbage, recycling, organic waste and green waste)

-The City also provides to the resident a special waste site deposit located at the municipal garage.
+The City also provides to the resident a special waste site depot located at the municipal garage.

 Collection schedule: